 It is our belief that the real joint value lies in this approach.
 Not only do the young people involved benefit from our time, knowledge and expertise.
 We also stand to gain, as an organization and as individuals, from the myriad opportunities for self-development that participation provides.

-Gareth Purcell, Chairman of Community Engagement Steering Group
+Keith Butcher, Chairman of Community Engagement Steering Group